The Stunning, Small Town in France: Your Guide to Strasbourg

 Taken while on a river cruise in Strasbourg; May 2019.

-You get to see all of the city’s historical landmarks the easiest and most efficient way there is: on water.
+Yes, it’s worth taking the river cruise tour in Strasbourg – as you get to see all of the city’s historical landmarks the easiest and most efficient way there is: on water.

 I hope I convinced you to see this stunning, small town in France on your next Europe trip.
-If you’re looking for other things to do in France or Europe, click here.

 Words weren’t enough?
 Check out my Strasbourg Vlog!